-Emott, who died in 2000, leaves a legacy of that decade in The Crossroads Enterprise, which, promoted then many services the store offered:
+Emott, who died in 2000, leaves a legacy of that decade in The Crossroads Enterprise, which promoted then many services the store offered, for example:

 “We’ve had many comments from customers and friends on the number and variety of services we offer here at the store…we’ll repair your lamps, develop your pictures, insure your house or whatnot, teach you to knit, register you as a voter, or dray things around for you…As if this weren’t enough, we’re pleased to announce still another service, Airplane Charter, which we now offer to anyone who will put up with the rather strict limitations we have imposed in the interests of safety.”

 Of note: passengers paid $25 per flying hour in Emott’s Beachcraft Bonanza.
 An experienced pilot who served inWorld War II, he became a flight instructor and later served as a pilot to Fleet Adm.
 Chester Nimitz.

 He also advocated for a traffic light at the corner of Woodside and Canada Roads.